Hello! I’m Kelli

 I have always been fascinated by the human body and the many miracles it performs every day.
 While studying Kinesiology at the University of Virginia, I worked in the Sports Medicine Department where I gained invaluable experience when it comes to aiding those with musculoskeletal injuries.
 After graduating with the Highest Honors, I jumped straight into the field working as a Rehab Specialist, side by side with Chiropractors and Physical Therapists.
 I then further pursued my passion by attending the Northern Virginia School of Therapeutic Massage.

 After graduating from massage school, I immediately took on private clients in the Washington D.C. area.
 In the summer of 2018, I relocated my business to Philadelphia, PA.
 I have since taken many continuing education courses in Precision Neuromuscular Therapy, Myofascial Release, Trigger Point Therapy, and Pre-Natal Therapy.

-For me, the single most important aspect of a massage is the client.
+For me, the single most important aspect of a massage is you!
 Every client is different and every client has their own needs and goals.
-I always make a point to truly understand my client before the session because that greatly impacts the direction of the massage.
-And no matter the client, every massage stroke is given with intention.
-I never want a single moment of the massage to go to waste.
+I always make a point to understand what YOU want out of your session so that I can precisely tailor the massage to suit you.
+Every massage stroke is given with intention because I never want a single moment to go to waste!